ssmirnovacode/my-coffeeshop/README.md

 ## Technologies used in this project
  - ReactJS
- - React hooks
+ - React hooks (including custom hooks)
- - Redux
+ - Redux (including Redux-saga)
  - SCSS
  - REST API built with ExpressJS, MySQL and Sequelize.